1102.01 COMPETENCY AND QUALIFICATION OF BIDDERS.

 1102.11 PROPOSAL GUARANTY.

-C. A Proposal Guaranty/Bid Bond (Form 131084) may be used for the proposal guaranty in lieu of that specified above.
+C. A Proposal Guaranty/Bid Bond (Form 131084) may be used for the proposal guaranty in lieu of that specified above, using the electronic bid bond verification feature authorized by the Department.
 Bid bonds will be declared invalid and bid proposals will not be considered if any of the following items are omitted or incorrect:

 · Date of Letting